lammps/lammps/doc/src/Modify_contribute.rst

 Location of files: individual files and packages
 ------------------------------------------------

 We rarely accept new styles in the core src folder.
-Thus please review the list of :doc:`available Packages <Packages_details>` to see if your contribution could be added to be added to one of them.
-It should fit into the general purposed of that package.
+Thus, please review the list of :doc:`available Packages <Packages_details>` to see if your contribution could be added to be added to one of them.
+It should fit into the general purpose of that package.
 If it does not fit well, it may be added to one of the EXTRA- packages or the MISC package.

-However if your project includes many related features that are not covered by one of the existing packages or is dependent on a library (bundled or external), it is best to create a package with its own directory (labeled with a name like FOO).
+However, if your project includes many related features that are not covered by one of the existing packages or is dependent on a library (bundled or external), it is best to create a package with its own directory (labeled with a name like FOO).
 In addition to your new